mjrapley/author_page/index.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

+What Morgan has to say about his writing:

+>"My writing is like taking a short, sharp journey into something dark and bitter,
+>
+>like fiercely driving a rusted pocket knife into a blackened heart."